Kohberger told WSU neighbor of prior DNA test

 Kohberger’s neighbor said the two became acquainted while crossing paths on the residential property a handful of times after they each moved there in August.
 The WSU Ph.D. student lives across from the apartment where Kohberger resided until recently, and he said the two traded cellphone numbers.

 In their longest interaction, on the first Friday night of the fall semester, they spent about an hour chatting, the man said.
-The Statesman agreed to grant him anonymity over privacy concerns to publish his account of his exchanges with Kohberger, including that conversation, which happened months before Kohberger was arrested. months before Kohberger was arrested.
+The Statesman agreed to grant him anonymity over privacy concerns to publish his account of his exchanges with Kohberger, including that conversation, which happened months before Kohberger was arrested.

 That August evening, the two grad students ran into each other in the large housing complex’s parking lot next to their buildings, the man said during an interview at his apartment.
 Kohberger then asked him if he wanted to walk and talk, he said, and the two got to know each other a little while taking laps around the asphalt parking area.